-Name Description Evaluation Results Satisfied The total number of rules that have been satisfied.
-A rule is satisfied if the result of the evaluation is Pass or Fixed.
-Dissatisfied The total number of rules that are not satisfied.
+Name Description Evaluation Results Dissatisfied The total number of rules that are not satisfied.
 A rule is dissatisfied if the result of the evaluation is Fail.
 Unknown The total number of rules that were not able to be evaluated.
 A rule is unknown if the result of the evaluation is Error, Unknown or Not checked.